MalFlows: Context-aware Fusion of Heterogeneous Flow Semantics for Android Malware Detection: Experimental Evaluation

 Machine learning-based Android malware detectors face a problem of aging as the app evolution due to the update of Android version~\cite{zhang2020enhancing}.
 To construct the required experimental environment, we use the samples from 2018 as the training set and the samples from each year between 2019 and 2024 to form six separate testing sets.
 Note that the samples from 2017 are not included due to their insufficient size.
 The appearance timestamps of the apps in the training set are earlier than the appearance timestamps of the apps in the testing set, so we experiment to figure out whether a malware classifier can identify evolved Android malware.
 We use Area Under Time (AUT) to measure a classifier’s robustness to time decay~\cite{pendlebury2019tesseract}:

-, where $f$ is our evaluation metric, $N$ is the number of test slots, and $f(k)$ is the evaluation metric generated at time $k$.
+where $f$ is our evaluation metric, $N$ is the number of test slots, and $f(k)$ is the evaluation metric generated at time $k$.
 N is set as 12 months in our experiment and thereby omitted from AUT expressions in subsequent sections.
 An AUT metric that is closer to 1 means better performance over time.

 The experimental results are listed in \Cref{tab:evo}, where \oursystem outperforms all other tools in AUT(p), AUT(r), AUT(a) and AUT(f$_{1}$).
+Note that \Cref{tab:evo} includes only Android malware detection methods.
+Since the app evolution scenario requires evaluating the robustness of the entire detection pipeline, it would be inappropriate to compare standalone graph representation techniques in this context.
 This superior effectiveness is attributed to the complementary nature of the three flow-related views used by \oursystem, which facilitates capturing intrinsic factors of apps.
-Furthermore, it is interesting that AppPoet demonstrates the best overall performance among all other baseline tools, which validates that the features embedded from the content supplemented by LLMs are more stable over time than only API-related features and discrete string-based features in our experiment.
+Furthermore, it is interesting that AppPoet demonstrates the best overall performance among all other baseline tools.
+Given that ChatGPT was trained on a large-scale corpus that may include or resemble some samples from the dataset used in our evaluation, there exists a possibility of training data leakage.
+Such leakage could result in more accurate or informative summaries for certain testing samples, which may partially explain the strong performance of AppPoet.
+Moreover, the results can validate that the features embedded from the content supplemented by LLMs are more stable over time than only API-related features and discrete string-based features.
 However, the content in string format cannot intuitively represent the structural and semantic relations inherent in flow-related information, causing AppPoet to overlook key invariants in app evolution.
 This limitation ultimately results in AppPoet performing less effectively than MalFlows.